JoSeTe4ever/LLMozaic/README.md

 > What I think is going to happen in the next era of systems [...]
 We will have an increasing more powerful system that you will interact it through language
 > [...] one of the things this systems can do is using tools.
-This tools is a big part of the big research area now
+These tools is a big part of the big research area now
 >
 > Demis Hassabigs - Co-Founder and CEO of DeepMind
 ## Features